About the Sierra Family

 After being a small business owner and an accountant for twenty years, Horacio switched careers and began tutoring ESOL students at Coral Park in 2004.
 He was Chair of the ESOL Department for five years and coached the Varsity and Junior Varsity Softball teams.
 Horacio, who earned his BS from Florida International University, loved mentoring students and served as Director of the school's College Advisory Program.
 From the mid 1980s through the early 2000s, Horacio managed dozens of youth softball teams at Tamiami Park and was the head of the Miami Mini-Canes girls travel softball organization, winning dozens of NSA, ASA, and ISA tournaments throughout Florida and the U.S.

-Other members of the extended family have also contributed to Coral Park's mission: Ángel Herrero, María's father, was a custodian and helped build the softball field dugouts; José Hernandez, María's uncle, was a food server in the cafeteria; Michael, Lili, Christopher, and Ciro, María's nephews and nieces, graduated from Coral Park in the early 2000s; and Carlos and Nikolas, María and Horacio's grandchildren, currently attend Coral Park.
+Other members of the extended family have also contributed to Coral Park's mission: Ángel Herrero, María's father, was a custodian and helped build the softball field dugouts; José Hernandez, María's uncle, was a food server in the cafeteria; Michael, Lili, Christopher, and Ciro, María's nephews and nieces, graduated from Coral Park in the early 2000s; Carlos and Nikolas, Lyan's sons, graduated in 2022 and 2023, repsectively.

 The Sierra family firmly believes in the transformative powers of public education.
 This scholarship is a testament to their years of service to the community .
 It also underscores the Sierra family's belief in how public schools and parks that are inclusive and well funded ensure that Miami's youth can reach their full potential as productive citizens.
 As Americans of Cuban descent, the Sierras are the embodiment of the American Dream and hope that this scholarship will enable others to achieve personal success and improve the communities in which they live.